sreenathsvrm/GO_FIBER_MYSQL-project/README.md

 ## Using `go-FIBER-clean-arch` project

-To use `go-gin-clean-arch` project, follow these steps:
+To use `go-fiber-clean-arch` project, follow these steps:
 # Install dependencies
 make deps